Roy and Diana's Biographies

 A philanthropist, community leader, and tireless champion of women’s causes at Columbia, Diana Vagelos has provided support for organizations in higher education, culture, the life sciences, and the arts.

-Diana serves as an active Barnard alumna, vice chair of the Barnard Board of Trustees, and a member of Columbia’s Women’s Health Care Council.
+Diana serves as an active Barnard alumna, vice chair of the Barnard Board of Trustees, and a member of Columbia’s Women’s Health Care Council, where she serves as co-chair of the Council’s Development and Planning Committee.
 In 2021, VP&S established the Diana Vagelos Professorship of Women’s Mental Health in the Department of Obstetrics & Gynecology to honor Diana for her generosity, leadership, and advocacy for women’s health programs.

 In addition, at Barnard, The Diana Center, a hub of student life completed in 2010 and beloved by the Barnard community, is named in her honor.
 It serves as a nexus for social, cultural, and intellectual life for students at the college and recognizes Roy and Diana’s philanthropic impact.